dimispapa/slotted-need/README.md

 ### Python

 All Python code was validated real-time as soon as they were written, adhering to PEP8 standards, through the use of VS Code extensions "autopep8" and "Flake8".
 Any issues were highlighted in the IDE's "PROBLEMS" ribbon and dealt with immediately.
+This was deemed more efficient than validating python code at the end, due to the sheer number of python backend scripts existing in the codebase.

 A select code can be tested with [PEP8-CI Python Linter](https://pep8ci.herokuapp.com/).